Bell ringers in Ashover church

 Well Dressings

-Wessington: Usually held over the first weekend in July, the Well Dressings are opened with a service in Christ Church followed by The Blessing of the Wells.
+Wessington: Usually held over the first weekend in July, the Well Dressings are opened with a service in Christ Church on the Saturday morning followed by The Blessing of the Wells.
 The church is decorated and refreshments are available.